-BerryGPS-IMU v2 has been specifically designed for the Raspberry Pi Zero.
+BerryGPS-IMU v4 has been specifically designed for the Raspberry Pi Zero.
 It is also compatible with all other versions Raspberry Pi.
+It includes logic level shifters for 5v MCUs, which means it is also compatible with an Arduino.

-BerryGPS-IMU v2 is a GPS module which also includes all the sensors found in the BerryIMU v2.
+BerryGPS-IMU v4 is a GPS module which also includes all the sensors found in the BerryIMU v3.

-The sensors found on the BerryGPS-IMU v2 are:
+The sensors found on the BerryGPS-IMU v4 are:

 - Magnetometer (Compass)

-BerryGPS-IMU v2 uses the M10478-A2 from Antenova, which is a high quality GPS module which is able to track 22 satellites.
+BerryGPS-IMU v4 uses the CAM-M8 from uBlox, which is an advanced high quality GPS module.

 Super Cap: The SuperCap keeps the ephemeris data stored in the battery backup RAM for 2 hours.
 This allows for faster acquisitions when the module is power cycled.

-Fix indicator: The fix LED will flash once a second when a fix has been obtained.
-The fix signal is also presented on an output pin.
+Fix and PPS indicator: The on board LED will flash once a second when a fix has been obtained.
+The PPS signal is also presented on an output pin.

-Connection for external antenna: BerryGPS-IMU v2 also includes a uFL connector for an external antenna, which can be used when BerryGPS-IMU v2 doesn’t have clear access to the sky.
+Connection for external antenna: BerryGPS-IMU v4 also includes a uFL connector for an external antenna, which can be used when BerryGPS-IMU v4 doesn't have clear access to the sky.

 An external antenna can be found here.